yochaigal/cairn/wip/2e/vald.md

 ### Overview

 There are 24 hours in a day, and 6 days in a week.
 Each month consists of 24 days (or 4 weeks), for a total of 12-months (or 294 days) per year.
-The calendar is divided into 4 seasons of 72 days each, with an additional 6-day "Leap Week" (_Reclamation_) at the end of each year.
+The calendar is divided into 4 seasons (Dry, Wet, Harvest, Dead) of 72 days each, with an additional 6-day "Leap Week" (_Reclamation_) at the end of each year.
 This week is not counted as part of any month, and is made up of six unique days.
 Each year begins in the Autumn season.

+- 24 hours in a day
+- 6 days in a week
+- Each month consists of 24 days (4 weeks)
+- 12 months, resulting in \(24 \times 12 = 288\) days per year
+- Additional 6-day "Leap Week" at the end of the year
+- Total days in a year: \(288 + 6 = 294\) days

 ### Days of the Week